Sweet and Spicy Butternut Squash Soup with Crispy Sage and Pumpkin Seed Garnish

 - Freshly ground black pepper Add to list

 - 1 cup coconut milk Add to list

 - 1/4 cup chopped cilantro Add to list

 - Squeeze fresh lime juice Add to list

-Preheat your oven to 400 degrees F. Cut the squash crosswise into four wheels and coat any exposed surfaces lightly with the peanut oil.
-Place the sections on a baking sheet and roast until the flesh is tender when pierced with a fork.
-(About 20 to 30 minutes, depending on the thickness of the squash.)
+Cut the squash crosswise into four wheels and coat any exposed surfaces lightly with the peanut oil.
+Place the sections on a baking sheet and roast until the flesh is tender when pierced with a fork, about 20 to 30 minutes, depending on the thickness of the squash.
 Allow to cool slightly.